A moist banana cake topped with an easy crumb topping. This Banana Crumb Cake is a perfect way to use those ripe bananas!

-- Cinnamon: Banana and cinnamon is the best pairing!
+- Cinnamon: Banana and cinnamon are the best pairing!
 I added cinnamon to the crumb topping and the cake itself to really amp up the flavor.

-- Baking powder & baking soda: Work together the help the cake rise in the oven.
+- Baking powder & baking soda: Work together to help the cake rise in the oven.